Help your potential matches find common interests.

 his All-Stars (for TODD, one of the All-Stars) Filter (with Helmet,

-recall.
-I have tickets to upcoming shows ABC, Hall & Oates,
+tickets to upcoming shows ABC, Hall & Oates, Lily Allen, Glenn

-Tillbrook (oh yeah, more Squeeze), and Capital Cities
+Tillbrook (oh yeah, more Squeeze), Todd (wow, 4th time in a year),

 I prefer classic films to the Hollywood formulas, and only wish I